juanelas/scrypt-pbkdf/src/doc/readme-template.md

 const key = await {{PKG_CAMELCASE}}.scrypt(password, salt, derivedKeyLength)  // key is an ArrayBuffer
 ```

-I have chosen a value of `N=131072` since, based in my own benchmarks, a browser should be able to compute in 5 seconds.
+I have chosen a value of `N=131072` since, based on my own benchmarks, most browsers will likely compute it in no more than 5 seconds.
 However, it is likely that you want to tune the scrypt parameters.

-An example of usage (from an async function) using scrypt parameters (`N=16384`, `r=8`, `p=2`) and a random salt of 32 bytes to derive a key of 256 bits (32 bytes) from password 'mySuperSecurePassword':
+An example of usage (from an async function) using scrypt parameters (`N=16384`, `r=8`, `p=2`) and a random salt of 32 bytes to derive a key of 256 bits (32 bytes) from password `mySuperSecurePassword`:

 ```javascript
 const password = 'mySuperSecurePassword'